TexZK/YM7128B_emu/README.md

 ![Block diagram](doc/block_diagram.png)

-The original goal is to contibute to the emulation of the *AdLib Gold* sound card, which used such integrated circuit to add surround effects to the audio output, as heard in the beautiful soundtrack of the *Dune* videogame, made specifically for that rare sound card.
+The original goal is to contribute to the emulation of the *AdLib Gold* sound card, which used such integrated circuit to add surround effects to the audio output, as heard in the beautiful soundtrack of the *Dune* videogame, made specifically for that rare sound card.